Jake Bird (baseball)

-Jacob Timothy Bird (born December 4, 1995) is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
-He has previously played in MLB for the Colorado Rockies.
-Bird played college baseball for the UCLA Bruins, and led the Pac-12 Conference in earned run average (ERA) in 2018.
-He was selected by the Rockies in the fifth round of the 2018 MLB draft and made his MLB debut in 2022.
+Jacob Timothy Bird (born December 4, 1995) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies and New York Yankees.
+Bird played college baseball for the UCLA Bruins and led the Pac-12 Conference in earned run average (ERA) in 2018.
+The Rockies selected him in the fifth round of the 2018 MLB draft.
+He made his MLB debut in 2022.

 Early life

-Bird was born in Newhall, California, to Joel and Heidi Bird, was raised in Valencia, California, and identifies as Jewish.
-His paternal grandmother was Jewish and his mother is Catholic.
-He has one older brother, Josh, and two younger brothers, Travis and Trent.
+Bird was born in Newhall, California and raised in Valencia, California.
+He identifies as Jewish.
+His paternal grandmother was Jewish, and his mother is Catholic.
+He has one older brother and two younger brothers.

-When Bird was eight years old, at the end of second grade he signed his friends' yearbooks as follows: "Save this autograph for when I’m playing in the major leagues."
+When Bird was eight years old, at the end of second grade, he signed his friends' yearbooks as follows: "Save this autograph for when I’m playing in the major leagues."

 Amateur career

 Bird attended West Ranch High School in Stevenson Ranch, California, pitching and playing outfield for the baseball team, and playing for the basketball team.
-In his senior year of high school he pitched to a 1.55 ERA with 72 strikeouts and 11 walks over 58 innings.
+In his senior year of high school, he pitched to a 1.55 earned run average (ERA) with 72 strikeouts and 11 walks over 58 innings.
 He was an All-Foothill League selection in 2014.
 He committed to attend the University of California, Los Angeles (UCLA) to play college baseball for the UCLA Bruins during his senior year.

-Unselected in the 2014 Major League Baseball draft, Bird enrolled at UCLA, majoring in economics.
-In 2016, Bird played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, going 3–2 with a 2.77 ERA as a starter.
+Unselected in the 2014 Major League Baseball (MLB) draft, Bird enrolled at UCLA, majoring in economics.
+In 2016, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, going 3–2 with a 2.77 ERA as a starter.
 As a junior he was 5–5 with a 2.75 ERA.
 His pitching repertoire consisted of a heavy sinker that reached 94 mph, a hard slider in the 86-88 mph range, a changeup, and a curveball.

-As a senior at UCLA in 2018, Bird compiled a 7–4 record and started 16 games, leading the Pac-12 Conference with a 2.18 ERA, and striking out 61 batters over 111 2/3 innings.
+As a senior at UCLA in 2018, Bird had a 7–4 record and started 16 games, leading the Pac-12 Conference with a 2.18 ERA, and striking out 61 batters over 111 2/3 innings.
 He said: "I'm just trying to pitch contact.
 My stuff is pretty heavy ... which gets a lot of ground balls...
 (Just) let the defense do their thing."
 He was named All-Pac-12, Pac-12 All-Academic first team, and Academic All-America third team.
-Following the season, he was selected by the Colorado Rockies in the fifth round of the 2018 Major League Baseball draft.
+Following the season, he was selected by the Colorado Rockies in the fifth round of the 2018 MLB draft.